David Tyacke: Retirement

 Tyacke left the Army in 1970, but continued to work as the Controller of the Army Benevolent Fund.
 He was Colonel of The Light Infantry from 1972 to 1977, and a member of the council of his old school, Malvern College, from 1978 to 1988.

 He died on 10 February 2010 at Winchester, where he had been living.
 His wife had predeceased him, and he was survived by their only son.
-Major General Tyacke was buried at Breage, the funeral was attended by about 120 people, including DCLI veterans and the Lord Lieutenant of Cornwall, Lady Mary Holborow.
+Major General Tyacke was buried at Breage.
+His funeral was attended by about 120 people, including DCLI veterans and the Lord Lieutenant of Cornwall, Lady Mary Holborow.